-Calculating Conductance in Orifices, Pipes and Tubes
+Calculating Conductance in Orifices, Pipes, and Tubes

-Data for calculating conductance in cylindrical pipes & tubes is readily available.2 It is important to note that the tabulated values may differ by as much as 12% from actual results for systems in free molecular flow.3 This is an acceptable error considering the other uncertainties in calculating pumping speeds relative to pressure for a given system.
+Data for calculating conductance in cylindrical pipes & tubes are readily available.2 It is important to note that the tabulated values may differ by as much as 12% from actual results for systems in free molecular flow.3 This is an acceptable error considering the other uncertainties in calculating pumping speeds relative to pressure for a given system.

 In looking at the tabular data in graphical form (Fig. 2), the molecular flow conductance (Equation 2) tells us that a = f (L/a) and so the effect of L/a is identical for all diameters.
 It should be stressed that these conductances are only for molecular flow (no such data exists in laminar flow) and that calculating by hand outside molecular flow is hard and prone to greater error.